jeffguorg/drone-runner-podman/README.md

+WIP: a fork of drone runner docker for podman

 # drone-runner-docker

 The `docker` runner executes pipelines inside Docker containers.
 This runner is intended for linux workloads that are suitable for execution inside containers.
 This requires Drone server `1.6.0` or higher.